shuup/shuup-guide/source/stock-management.rst

 Stock Management
 ================

-Shoop comes with built in stock management system.
+Shuup comes with built in stock management system.
 The stock management isn't activated in shop admin by default, but the activation can be done by merchant in a few easy steps.
-The Stock management setup process is guided process in the Shoop shop admin.
+The Stock management setup process is guided process in the Shuup shop admin.

 Since all products aren't always stocked (like downloadable products) a good thing to keep in mind is, that to be able to manage product stock, a product must be first set as `Stocked`.
 Also to have a stock, it's required to have at least one `Supplier`.
-Stock can be easily managed in Shoop shop admin through any of the Stocked products, or in dedicated **Products / Stock management** view.
+Stock can be easily managed in Shuup shop admin through any of the Stocked products, or in dedicated **Products / Stock management** view.